Logics4/CommonClasses-Java/Config/README.md

 ## CommonClasses-Config module

-This module is a bit of abstraction over [Configurate](https://github.com/SpongePowered/Configurate), a library that deals with configuration files (think YAML, JSON, HOCON, XML...).</br>
+This module is a bit of abstraction over [Configurate](https://github.com/SpongePowered/Configurate), a library that deals with configuration files (think YAML, JSON, HOCON, XML...).</br></br>

-Configurate is licensed under Apache License 2.0.
-You can find a copy in this directory, and in the `META-INF/LICENSES/Apache_v2.0/` directory of the compiled JAR file.</br></br>

 ## How to use this module?
 You can use [jitpack.io](https://jitpack.io/):</br>